 Carl Jung said, “We are who we always have been, and who we will be.”
 Who we are born to be is always a part of who we are, and will be, and is waiting to be seen, recognized, received and loved into being.
 It takes a lot to block the process of our growing into the person we are to be in the world.
 That process is life itself.
 It’s the dandelion growing through the asphalt.
 Our lives are about being who we are no matter what.
 If we live long enough, we will get there.
 It only takes living to figure it out.
 We all learn to listen over time.

-The work is to go against the grain; to swim against the current; to do what’s hard; to be generous when it would be easier to be greedy and self-centered; to be compassionate when we want to tell them a thing or two.
+The work of doing what is called for in each situation as it arises requires us to go against the grain; to swim against the current; to do what’s hard; to be generous when it would be easier to be greedy and self-centered; to be compassionate when we want to tell them a thing or two.
 The spiritual journey is a walk toward who we are called to be.
 The Promised Land is a metaphor for what we are here to do, and the spirit with which we are to do it.
 We live toward that every day of our lives.
 The days are filled with opportunities to assess how well we are doing, and places to practice doing it as we work to get it down.